Isometrics: The most Underrated Training Tool

 An added benefit of overcoming isometrics is that they do not cause any muscle damage.
 As such they can be done very frequently which will allow you to develop the neural factors involved in strength production at a much faster rate.
 The lack of damage also makes this form of training interesting for in-season athletes who need to be able to easily recover from their workouts so that they can perform optimally during their games and practices.

 For functional isometrics, I would recommend 2 or 3 work sets because you will need a few gradually heavier warm-ups sets to reach your working weights.
-While these are not max effort lifts, they still fatigue the nervous system slightly.
+While these do not max effort lifts, they still fatigue the nervous system slightly.
 On functional isometrics, I only recommend using one position: a position that allows you to use more weight than what you use for the full lift.

 While the effect of isometrics on strength is well researched and documented, few studies found a significant muscle mass increase via isometric training, especially in non-beginners.